-PLEG-106 Introduction to Paralegal and 3 Credits Legal Ethics reasoning, ethical standards, and the role of the paralegal.
+PLEG-106 Introduction to Paralegal and 3 Credits Legal Ethics

+This course is an introduction to the American and Idaho legal institutions and processes.
+It examines the sources of law, the relationships between the federal and state court systems, legal reasoning, ethical standards, and the role of the paralegal.
 The Code of Professional Responsibility and the Code of Judicial Ethics are used to examine the boundaries of authorized practices, confidentiality, and delegation of authority.
 Law office administration is introduced and emphasis on legal fees, timekeeping, billing, and docket control systems.
 This course is required in the Paralegal and Legal Administrative Assistant programs.